West Bali

 Park History

-West Bali was first established as a nature reserve in 1941 under Dutch colonial authority, motivated significantly by concern for the Bali starling discovered by British ornithologist Walter Rothschild in 1912.
-The species was formally described in 1912 and its restricted range recognized immediately as a conservation concern.
-The area was redesignated as a national park in 1984 under the Indonesian national park system.
+West Bali was first established as a nature reserve in 1941 under Dutch colonial authority, with the Bali starling as a key conservation focus from the outset.
+The Bali starling (Leucopsar rothschildi) was formally described by German ornithologist Erwin Stresemann in 1912 and named in honor of British naturalist Walter Rothschild.
+[1] The area was redesignated as a national park in 1984 under the Indonesian national park system.
 Intensive captive breeding programs for the Bali starling were initiated by international zoos from the 1970s onwards, with considerable success in breeding the species in captivity.
 Reintroduction programs using captive-bred birds began in the 1990s and have continued, though poaching has repeatedly undermined recovery efforts.
 The park is managed by the Balai Taman Nasional Bali Barat with support from numerous conservation organizations.

 Major Trails And Attractions